-Issuing certificates 8.1 Under Section A3 of the Apprenticeships, Skills, Children and Learning Act 2009 the Secretary of State may issue an apprenticeship certificate in respect of a person who applies for it if it appears to the Secretary of State that the person has completed and achieved an approved English apprenticeship.
+8.1 Under Section A3 of the Apprenticeships, Skills, Children and Learning Act 2009 the Secretary of State may issue an apprenticeship certificate in respect of a person who applies for it if it appears to the Secretary of State that the person has completed and achieved an approved English apprenticeship.
 The Education and Skills Funding Agency operate the process for issuing certificates on behalf of the Secretary of State.

 8.2 The apprenticeship certificate is the formal recognition that an individual has achieved their apprenticeship.

-8.4 When we receive your request for the apprenticeship certificate we will cross check the apprentice’s details, including the apprenticeship standard being certified, with the information we receive from providers in the ILR.
+8.4 When we receive your request for the apprenticeship certificate we will cross-check the apprentice’s details, including the apprenticeship standard being certified, with the information we receive from providers in the ILR.

-8.5 We understand that it may be helpful for the individual apprentice to have a record or summary of their performance through the components of end-point assessment and you may wish to issue such a record to an apprentice.
+8.5 We understand that it may be helpful for the individual apprentice to have a record or summary of their performance through the components of EPA and you may wish to issue such a record to an apprentice.
 If you want to issue such a record you must make it clear that such a record is not instead of the actual apprenticeship certificate and you must not charge either the apprentice or the employer for it (or make any charge to the provider).

 9. Record keeping